gvlos/academic-kickstart/content/authors/admin/_index.md

 <!--I really enjoy discussing most pressing questions in science and technology.-->

-During Graduate School I interned at [CERN](https://home.cern/) and and at the [National Research Council of Italy](https://www.stiima.cnr.it/en/index.php?sez=9).
+During formative years I interned at [CERN](https://home.cern/) and at the [National Research Council of Italy](https://www.stiima.cnr.it/en/index.php?sez=9).